Blue ice (aviation)

 In aviation, blue ice is frozen sewage material that has leaked mid-flight from commercial aircraft lavatory waste systems.
 It is a mixture of human biowaste and liquid disinfectant that freezes at high altitude.
 The name comes from the blue color of the disinfectant.
 Airlines are not allowed to dump their waste tanks mid-flight, and pilots have no mechanism by which to do so; however, leaks sometimes do occur from a plane's septic tank.

 Danger of ground impact

 There were at least 27 documented incidents of blue ice impacts in the United States between 1979 and 2003.
 These incidents typically happen under airport landing paths as the mass warms sufficiently to detach from the plane during its descent.
 A rare incident of falling blue ice causing damage to the roof of a home was reported on October 20, 2006, in Chino, California.
-A similar incident was reported in Leicester, UK, in 2007.
+A similar incident was reported in Leicester, England, in 2007.